movestore/Add_Elevation/README.md

 ### Settings
 **Adapt altitude (`adapt_alt`):** Select if you want to add a DEM adapted height variable as an additional attribute.
 Default FALSE.
 See details above.

+**Adapt for height above ellipsoid (`ellipsoid`):** Select if your tracks contain height above ellipsoid measurements.
+Then the adapted altitude for all locations will also include an addition of local geoid height.
+Default FALSE.

 **Height thresholds for proportional use (`height_props`):** One or more height thresholds (in metre) that you want proportional use calculated for.
 For multiple values please separate by comma.
 Default NULL (then no proportional use is calculated).

 ### Null or error handling:
 **Adapt altitude (`adapt_alt`):** If TRUE, problems can occur if the name of the altitude variable does not contain the phrases 'height' or 'altitude'.

+**Adapt for height above ellipsoid (`ellipsoid`):** If your tracks are mixes of height above ellipsoid and height above mean sea level, it is not possible to select adaptation of part of the data only.
+Then, please split your workflow into two workflow instances.

 **Height thresholds for proportional use (`height_props`):** If NULL (default), no proportional use is calculated and the histogram breaks become equidistant.